Bourkekev/ms4-power-fitness-gym/TESTING.md

 #### Add a News Post

 When logged in as staff member, under 'Your Account' there are additional options, 'Add a Product' and 'Create News Post'.
 Click on 'Create News Post'.
+This takes you to a page with a form for adding a new news post.
+Fill in the required fields and select the Status field as 'Draft'.
+Then click 'Add news post'

 ### Back-end Admin